joshleitzel/amazon_scraper/README.md

 It supports the following features:

 * Search for zero or more queries at a time
+* Collect department information (e.g. `Cell Phones & Accessories`) when available
 * Write output as text or JSON, to STDOUT or a file
-* Logging to STDOUT or a file
+* Log to STDOUT or a file

 ## Find autosuggestions

 Run the tool using the following (note, only tested on Ruby 2.3):

 ```
-ruby suggestions.rb
+> ruby suggestions.rb
 ```

 The following options are accepted: